 For those of you who don’t know me, my name is Sara Nguyen, and I help entrepreneurs, coaches, consultants, small businesses build and grow their income and impact using video, so make sure that you check out the description for all of the links to everything that I’m going to talk about in this video.

 I’m going to have a whole bunch of resources and anything that you need will be there at the end of the broadcast.
 I’ll go back and add it there, so yes.
-So let’s go right into it.
+Let’s go right into it.
 Creating your ideal client profile.

 Let’s have a look at this because if you’re a business owner, you know that you’re supposed to create this persona of who you want to target and who you want to, I guess, buy your products and services.